 Twice in Final Fantasy VII: Advent Children: first Cloud stands on a building ledge as Kadaj hangs by his fingertips, then Sephiroth poses at the top of the same building when he appears a couple minutes later.

 Invoked but subverted in Iron Man 2, where Rhodey suggests one of them with the big guns gets to the high ground while another one distracts the drones.
-Unfortunately, their arguing over the fact, whose guns are bigger, distracts them long enough for the HAMMER Drones to arrive.
+Unfortunately, their arguing over whose guns are bigger distracts them long enough for the HAMMER Drones to arrive.
 They win anyway.

 The cover◊ of Kingdom Hearts 2 Final Mix+ shows all the major characters either sitting or standing on poles (or in the case of Goofy, clinging to one).

 Altair of Assassin's Creed I can climb most buildings, and on some of them, he can perch on a ledge to spot what is happening on the streets (thus revealing side missions).
 And then do an improbable somersault all the way to the ground into strategically placed hay carts.
 In the second game, you can then jump onto a guard (or two!) and stab them through the neck with your hidden blade(s).

 This is common in the entire Assassin's Creed series; the "Leap of Faith" is a signature move of the Assassins.